 What is Google Drive?

-Google Drive is a file storage and a synchronization service developed by Google.
-Earlier, there is no possibility to exchange large files such as videos using Gmail.
-Thus Google Drive came as the rescue.
-It allows the users to store files on their servers, synchronize, and share files.
+Google Drive is a cloud-based file storage service.
+Earlier, there is no possibility to share large files such as different videos, audio files, etc. Thus Google Drive came to the rescue.
+It helps users to store large files on their own servers, Even users can easily synchronize their files.

-It allows documents of various formats such as storing images, videos, recordings, stories, designs, drawings, and many more.
-It comes baked with Google Docs, Google Sheets and Google Slides to create documents, spreadsheets, presentations, and many more.
+It allows documents of various formats such as storing video files, audio files, different images, recording files, drawings, etc. It comes baked with Google Docs, Google Slides, Google Sheets, etc to create documents, spreadsheets, ppts, etc.

 Advantages of Google Drive

-Few notable things you can enjoy with Google Drive service are,
+A few notable things you can enjoy with the Google Drive service are,

-- Google provides each Google account holder with 15 gigabytes of free storage exclusive.
+- Google provides each Google account holder with 15 gigabytes of free storage exclusive to Google Drive.

-- Facilitate us to invite other users to view, download, and collaborate on all necessary files.
+- You have the provision to invite other users to view, collaborate and download different files.

-- Users can access his files from any location with the help of any device such as smartphones, tablets, or personal computers.
+- You can access your files from any location with the help of any device such as PCs, smartphones, tablets, etc.

-- Google Drive has multiple ways to find and view files.
+- Google Drive has different ways to find and view files.
 You can able to sort your files as well.

 Limitations of Google Drive